 I was never a soldier though I fought with my neighbors.
 Their dogs attacked my son.
 I caught him barely before the dogs did.
 There were five.
 I snatched him as he toddled toward our car.
 The dogs snapping at his feet as I held him over my head.
 We shared a driveway with our neighbors though they thought it was theirs alone.
 The neighbors screamed through the trees and we screamed back.
 Stay off our property, they yelled.
 Fix the fence.
 Build a wall.
 Build your own driveway.
 We all yelled – we did.
 Build a fence.
 Build a wall.
 Make it stout.
 Build it one wire at a time.
 Barbed and dangerous.
 Build to protect.
 Build to keep out.
 It’s not all that surprising.
 The ritual of it.
 The idea.
 We tend to ignore our dark orbits.
 The vast night of us.
 The beasts inside.

-I walk one night, near dusk, past the newly built driveway, and along the narrow trail that descends into the dark woods.
-Follow along the now fixed fence line.
-I have stood here, before, with clenched fists.
-I have.
-I have thought how I disliked my neighbors.
+One night, not so long ago, I walked past the newly built driveway to the narrow trail that descends into the woods.
+Followed along the now fixed fence line.
+I have stood here before, with clenched fists, I have, and thought how I disliked my neighbors.
 How I wanted to do harm.
 I did.
-Oh, the faint chant one might hear then, sounding through the trees.
+Oh, the faint chant one might hear sounding through the trees.
 The sing song of fires burnings, of Ottomans marching.
 Empires dragging their heavy cannons into being.
 My own dark heart chanting, pick up a stone.
 One brick they say.
 One stone.
 One fisted heart.
 Barbed and dangerous.
 Its an ancient path we wander.
 A trajectory we choose.
 Through strange foothills.
 Into our own immeasurable mountains of sorrow.